Acharab/Acharab/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=acharab.acharab&style=flat-square&color=0088cc)

-I'm a graduate in Computer Science 🎓 from Grafisch Lyceum Rotterdam 🏛.
+I'm a student in Computer Science 🎓 from Grafisch Lyceum Rotterdam 🏛.
 I am **17** years old, and love to learn everything there is to know about development 💡.
-I love React/Nextjs, Tailwind, CSS and Javascript but those are not the only skills that i know ✨. 👨🏻‍💻.
-I'm currently into Web Development 🕸️ and working on opensource project 🤓.
+I love **React/Nextjs**, **Tailwind**, CSS and Javascript but those are not the only skills that i know ✨. 👨🏻‍💻.
+I'm currently into Web Development 🕸️ and working on **open source** project 🤓.

 Joined Github **2** years ago.